Knowing (film): Production

+Development

 In 2001, novelist Ryne Douglas Pearson approached producers Todd Black and Jason Blumenthal with his idea for a film, where a time capsule from the 1950s is opened revealing fulfilled prophecies, of which the last one ended with 'EE' – "everyone else".
 The producers liked the concept and bought his script.
 The project was set up at Columbia Pictures.
 Both Rod Lurie and Richard Kelly were attached as directors, but the film eventually went into turnaround.
 The project was picked up by the production company Escape Artists, and the script was rewritten by Stiles White and Juliet Snowden.
 Director Alex Proyas was attached to direct the project in February 2005.
 Proyas said the aspect that attracted him the most was the "very different script" and the notion of people seeing the future and "how it [shapes] their lives".
 Summit Entertainment took on the responsibility to fully finance and distribute the film.
 Proyas and Stuart Hazeldine rewrote the draft for production, which began on March 25, 2008 in Melbourne, Australia.
 The director hoped to emulate The Exorcist in melding "realism with a fantastical premise".